Smart barcodes reduce food waste

 From food waste to meal with electronic item registration

-Digital tools aid in the fight against food waste
+Digital tool helps in the fight against food waste